Our Festival Calendar

 Taking place every year on the last weekend of March or first weekend of April, the Cape Town International Jazz Festival is the largest music event in sub-Saharan Africa.
 Famed for its line up of both local and international artists, the festival is a celebration of jazz which is unprecedented elsewhere.
 It's no wonder then that it has been coined Africa's Grandest Gathering, celebrating the rich musical heritage of the country.

-Throughout spring, Japan's landscapes transform into hues of pink as its trees turn a shade of pink, blooming with the colors of new life.
+Throughout spring, Japan's landscapes transform into hues of pink as its trees turn a shade of pink, blooming with the colours of new life.
 During this time it is de rigeur to head out to local parks and gardens and join locals for a hanami or flower viewing celebration.
-Blossom themed events take place up and down the country and the shelves of supermarkets are stacked with sakura (cherry blossom) flavored food and drink.
+Blossom themed events take place up and down the country and the shelves of supermarkets are stacked with sakura (cherry blossom) flavoured food and drink.

-The lost civilization of the mysterious Mayans and the pyramids they left behind really capture the imagination.
+The lost civilisation of the mysterious Mayans and the pyramids they left behind really capture the imagination.
 The iconic Pyramid of Kukulkan, or the El Castillo pyramid, dominates Chichen Itza and demonstrates the Mayans' extraordinary understanding of astromony.
 The main event at the equinox is the appearance of the snake deity Kukulkan, meaning "feathered serpent" in the Yucatec Maya language that was spoken in the Yucatan Peninsula, slithering down the 91 steps of the El Castillo pyramid that is dedicated to him.
 At around 4pm on the spring equinox, the illusion of a snake is created by the shadow of the terraces on the stairway, at the bottom of which are great carved snake heads.

 Offering a line up of critically acclaimed chefs and Reykjavik's finest restaurants, the Food and Fun festival is a well renowned celebration of Icelandic cuisine.
 By combining the techniques of culinary powerhouses from across the globe with local restaurants and regionally sourced ingredients, Food and Fun festival really embraces the community spirit of the Icelandic capital and its brimming gastronomic talent.